maximAlekseev/frontend-test-2/README.md

 You are required to implement the following requirements:

-1. Add support for character avatar
+1. Add support for character species
-2. Add support for pagination
+2. Add support for selecting gender (dropdown)
-3. Add support for filtering by name
+3. Add support for filtering by species

 ## Useful links
 - [React Testing Library Cheatsheet](https://testing-library.com/docs/react-testing-library/cheatsheet/)